- Go to the place ahead of time so you know the environment

 - Ask others who have been there before for advice

-- Ask for a table in the quietest part of the restaurant when you make the reservation
+- Make a reservation at a restaurant and ask for a table in the quietest part of the room

 - Think about where at the table you want to sit to hear best